Dezling/Muza_complite/README.md

 # Muza Progect
-### Еhe code is not open, use for commercial purposes is not allowed
+### The code is not open, use for commercial purposes is not allowed